What if we need to postpone or cancel our appointment?

 We also ran a Guardianship Scheme, where individuals would support specific children, by providing funding to pay for two reassessments over the course of a year.

 As Brainwave and the number of families we engage with grew in size, both of these schemes ceased to be fit for purpose and stopped us from being able to offer financial support to as many families as possible.
-As such, in 2019 we stopped allocating funds to specific children in this way and instead we introduced the Priority Fund, a means-tested bursary open to all families.
+As such, in 2019 we stopped allocating funds to specific children in this way and instead we introduced the Therapy Access Fund, a means-tested bursary open to all families.

-Families who had previously benefited from Child Sponsorship or old-style Guardianship funds will continue to be supported using the restricted funds that we have accrued over the years, for as longs as these restricted funds are available.
+Families who had previously benefited from Child Sponsorship or old-style Guardianship funds will continue to be supported using the restricted funds that we have accrued over the years, for as long as these restricted funds are available.